STUDENT RESEARCH COMPETITIONS AT SWPA

 SWPA Student Research Competition

 Students who are not Psi Chi members and wish to be considered for an award should submit their abstract to the SWPA Student Research Competition, which is open to both graduate and undergraduate students.
 This competition will grant twelve $100 Finalist awards.
 Finalists in the SWPA Student Research Competition will be scheduled as 20-minute talks.
-Each of these presentations will be judged by at least three SWPA professional members according to a common rubric.
+At least two SWPA professional members will judge each presentation according to a common rubric.
 The ratings of these judges will be combined to determine one graduate winner and one undergraduate winner for the SWPA student research competition, each of whom will be awarded an additional $100.

 A portion of submissions to the SWPA Student Research Competition that are not selected as Finalists but are identified as exemplars of high-quality student work will be selected for inclusion in the SWPA Student Research Showcase Poster session.
 Students who are members of Psi Chi will be provided a badge to include on their poster when they make their presentation.
 Selection as a Research Showcase Poster comes with a certificate and a $25 award.